Flyby (spaceflight): Mars

-Mariner IV flyby of Mars in July 1965 returned more accurate atmospheric data about Mars and much closer views of its surface then previously.
+Mariner IV's flyby of Mars in July 1965 returned more accurate atmospheric data about Mars, and much closer views of its surface than previously.

-Mariner 6 and Mariner 7 flyby of Mars in 1969 caused another breakthrough in knowledge about the planet.
+The Mariner 6 and Mariner 7 flyby of Mars in 1969 resulted in another breakthrough in knowledge about the planet.
 The Mariner 6 & 7 infrared radiometer results from the flyby showed that the atmosphere of Mars was composed mostly of carbon dioxide (CO_{2}), and they were also able to detect trace amounts of water on the surface of Mars.

 Rosetta, swung by around Mars at a distance of 250 km and performed a gravity assist.
-This is the closest flyby of Mars.
+This is the closest flyby of Mars to date.

 In 2018, the twin Mars Cube One performed a flyby to relay communication for InSight lander EDL (they were launched towards Mars with the cruise stage carrying the InSight lander).
-Both MarCOs reached Mars and successfully relayed data during the Entry, Descent, and Landing phase of Insight on November 26, 2018.
+Both MarCOs reached Mars, and successfully relayed data during the Entry, Descent, and Landing phase of Insight on November 26, 2018.

-Meanwhile, Tianwen-1 Deployable Camera, imaged Tianwen-1 in on its transit to Mars, in September 2020 and made a flyby of Mars around 10 February, 2021 according to its trajectory thought for Mars, before entering the deep space or a solar orbit.
+Meanwhile, Tianwen-1 Deployable Camera, imaged Tianwen-1 during its transit to Mars in September 2020, and made a flyby of Mars around 10 February, 2021 according to its trajectory thought for Mars, before entering deep space or a solar orbit.

 Kuiper belt

-On the night of December 31, 2018 to the morning of January 1, 2019 New Horizons performed the most distant flyby to date, of the Kuiper belt object Arrokoth.
+On the night of December 31, 2018 to the morning of January 1, 2019 New Horizons performed the most distant flyby to date of the Kuiper belt object Arrokoth.
 New Horizons previously did a flyby of Pluto in July 2015, and that was at about 32.9 AU (astronomical units) from the Sun, while the New Year's Day 2019 flyby of the Kuiper object Arrokoth was at 43.6 AU.